sfonteneau/samba4-gaps/README.md

 1. apt-get install python3-pip
 2. pip3 install -r /opt/samba4-gaps/requirements.txt

-show log application in syslog
+show log in /var/log/samba4-gaps.log in json format

 * If you are having issues with Google Permissions - you might need to add domain-wide authority to your service Delegate domain-wide authority to your service account https://developers.google.com/drive/web/delegation#delegate_domain-wide_authority_to_your_service_account